-30% Weighting Group targets
+30% Weighting 70% Weighting

-- Economic-Financial Targets (Gate)

-- EBIT (20%)

-- NCF (10%)

-70% Weighting Individual targets 80%
+Group targets Individual targets 80%

-- Targets based on Operatonal Projects/Results and sustainability of earnings - Organisational development and Growth Targets

-Cementir Leadership Competencies Model 20%
+Economic-Financial Targets (Gate) EBIT (20%) NCF (10%) Targets based on Operational Projects/Results and sustainability of earnings Organisational Development and Growth Targets Cementir Leadership Competencies Model 20%

 In order to encourage managers to pursue their annual budget targets, the short-term incentive plan is addressed to all managers within the Group with exactly the same scheme as described above being adopted.
 Target incentive levels expressed as percentages of fixed remuneration, depend on the responsibility and complexity of the role covered, whilst maintaining a single structure throughout the Group.